-Many recovering addicts have found that the initial cravings to use drugs after getting sober generally subside with some abstinence, but dealing with the constant stressors of life is a whole other battle.
+Many recovering addicts have found that the initial cravings to use drugs after getting sober generally subside following treatment at LA residential detox programs, but dealing with the constant stressors of life is a whole other battle.
 Additional substance abuse stress can also make it even more difficult to get sober.

 Finding Healthy Ways to Manage Substance Abuse and Stress